JSDayIE/JSDayIE/public/info/faq.md

 ## Is there food for my diet?

 Our catering service will provide food options for most diets.
-If you have a specific diet, feel free to contact us at [hello@jsday.org](mailto:hello@jsday.org).
+If you have a specific diet, feel free to contact us at [info@jsday.ie](mailto:info@jsday.ie).

 ## Can I be a volunteer?